Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

 \subsection{Longitudinal variation of RDTs}

-Previous studies~\cite{cai2011single} have shown that enlarging dynamic aperture can be achieved when RDTs are periodically well canceled.
+Previous studies~\cite{cai2011single} have shown that enlarging the DA can be achieved when RDTs are periodically well canceled.
 Further investigations~\cite{wei2023minimizing, wei2024analysis} revealed that even when perfect periodic cancellation is unattainable, minimizing their variations along the longitudinal direction $s$ is helpful.
-Therefore, it is of interest to compare the RDTs and their variations in the two configurations.
-Although RTDs are completely ignored during chaos suppression, we observe that, under chaos suppression, most third- and fourth-order RDTs -- as well as their variations -- are passively well minimized, as illustrated in Fig.~\ref{fig:h3h4}.
+Therefore, it is of interest to compare the RDTs and their variations in the two configurations calculated with the code \texttt{MAD-X}~\cite{de2023jacow}.
+Although RDTs are completely ignored during chaos suppression, we observe that, under the CS approach, most third- and fourth-order RDTs -- as well as their variations -- are passively well minimized, as illustrated in Fig.~\ref{fig:h3h4} and Tab.~\ref{tab:h3h4}.